wilfredinni/javascript-cheatsheet/docs/cheatsheet/basics.md

     From the <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript">MDN web docs</a>
   </base-disclaimer-title>
   <base-disclaimer-content>
    JavaScript is a scripting language that allows you to implement complex features on web pages: displaying timely content updates, interactive maps, animated 2D/3D graphics, scrolling video jukeboxes, etc. You can bet that JavaScript is probably involved.
+It is a commonly used programming language to create dynamic and interactive elements in web applications and it is easy to learn.
   </base-disclaimer-content>
 </base-disclaimer>